 Fixed-rate conventional loans can be a great option for homebuyers during periods of low rates because they can lock in a rate and it won’t rise, even decades from now.

-Adjustable-rate mortgages have the same interest rate for a set period of time, and then the rate will adjust for the rest of the loan term.
+Adjustable-rate mortgages (also sometimes called variable rate loans) have the same interest rate for a set period of time, and then the rate will adjust for the rest of the loan term.

-The major upside to choosing an ARM is that the initial rate is usually set below prevailing interest rates and remains constant for six months to 10 years.
+The major upside to choosing an ARM is that the initial rate is usually set below prevailing interest rates and remains constant for a specific amount of time, from six months to 10 years.

-A 7/6 ARM of 30 years will have a fixed rate for the first seven years, and then the rate will adjust once every six months over the remaining 23 years.
+There’s a bit of lingo to learn with these loans.
+A 7/6 ARM of 30 years will have a fixed rate for the first seven years, and then the rate will adjust once every six months over the remaining 23 years, keeping in sync with prevailing rates.
 A 5/1 ARM will have a fixed rate for five years, followed by a variable rate that adjusts every year.

-An ARM may be a good option if you’re not planning on staying in the home long term.
-The downside, of course, is that if you are, your interest rate could end up higher than you want it to be.
+An ARM may be a good option if you’re not planning on staying in the home that long.
+The downside, of course, is that if you do stay put, your interest rate could end up higher than you want it to be.

 Most adjustable-rate conventional mortgages have limits on how much the interest rate can increase over time.
 These caps protect a borrower from facing an unexpectedly steep rate hike.